vesellov/bitdust.docs.old/api.md

       'result': 'uploading 0/0/1/0/0 started, local path is: /Users/veselin/Documents/python/python27.chm'}

-### backup\_start\_path(path)
+### backup\_start\_path(path, bind\_local\_path=True)

 Start uploading file or folder to remote nodes, assign a new path ID and add it to the catalog.
+If bind_local_path is False all parent sub folders:

+    ["Users", "veselin", "Documents", "python",]

+will be also added to catalog
+and so final ID will be combination of several IDs:

+    0/0/1/0/0

+Otherwise item will be created in the top level of the catalog and final ID will be just a single unique number.
+So if bind_local_path is True it will act like backup_map_path() and start the backup process after that.

     {'status': 'OK',
-      'result': 'uploading 0/0/1/0/0 started, local path is: /Users/veselin/Documents/python/python27.chm'}
+     'result': 'uploading of item 0/0/1/0/0 started, local path is: /Users/veselin/Documents/python/python27.chm', 'id': '0/0/1/0/0',
+     'type': 'file', }

+### backup\_map\_path(path)

+Create a new top level item in the catalog and point it to given local path.
+This is the simplest way to upload a file and get an ID for that remote copy.

+    {'status': 'OK',
+     'result': [ 'new file was added: 1, local path is /Users/veselin/Pictures/bitdust.png'], 'id': '1',
+     'type': 'file'}

 ### backup\_dir\_add(dirpath)

 Add given folder to the catalog but do not start uploading process.
+This method will create all sub folders in the catalog and keeps the same structure as your local folders structure.
+So the final ID will be combination of all parent IDs, separated with "/".

     {'status': 'OK',
       'result': 'new folder was added: 0/0/2, local path is /Users/veselin/Movies/'}